The silent treatment, why does a narcissist use it? How it makes us feel, and what possibly caused them to use silent

-We might end up ruminating continually asking ourself, what did I do?
+We might end up ruminating continually asking ourselves, what did I do?
 What happened?
 Was it me?
 Could I have done this?
 Why didn’t I do that?
-We can end up going over everything analysing everything we did everything we said and everything that happened on the lead up to, the narcissist’s silent treatment.
+We can end up going over everything analysing everything we did, everything we said and everything that happened in the lead-up to the narcissist’s silent treatment.
 We over analyse everything we did, rather than question their childish behaviour.
 We question ourselves wondering if we’ve hurt or upset them in some way.